-Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the university Police Department, the Office of Institutional Equity, the Dean of Students or the Aggie Health and Wellness Center.
-These Departments can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
+Students seeking counseling services off campus may obtain a list of the services available and their phone numbers by calling the DACC Security or the Student Accessibility Services Office.
+They can put students in touch with the La Piñon Rape Crisis Center, La Casa Shelter, Doña Ana Victims' Assistance, and numerous other public and private counseling services.
 Many of these are free of charge or are offered on a sliding fee scale.
-A list may also be obtained from the Office of Institutional Equity.

-For education about sexual assault and misconduct, policy development, and victims' assistance issues, the university has given responsibilities to several departments and offices.
-Students with concerns or needing specific information are encouraged to contact the Dean of Students, the

-Office of Institutional Equity, or the university Police Department.
-NMSU works specifically toward the goal of reducing the incidence of sexual crimes and providing better services for those victimized.
-Special assistance for victims in changing academic and living arrangements is available through the Dean of Students.
+For education about sexual assault and misconduct, policy development, and victims' assistance issues, DACC has given responsibilities to several departments and offices.
+Students with concerns or needing specific information are encouraged to contact the Vice President for Student Services, DACC Security or the NMSU Police Department.
+DACC works specifically toward the goal of reducing the incidence of sexual crimes and providing better services for those victimized.
+Special assistance for victims in changing academic and living arrangements is available through the Vice President for Student Services or through Victim Services.

 Additional services exist throughout the community to deal with special problems.
-Students may contact the university Police Department with their needs for referral to the appropriate people or organizations.
+Students may contact DACC Security with their needs for referral to the appropriate people or organizations.

-SECTION 4 - CRIME STATISTICS DRUG FREE SCHOOLS AND COMMUNITIES
+SECTION 4 - CRIME STATISTICS

+DRUG FREE SCHOOLS AND COMMUNITIES

 The NMSU Board of Regents, administration, and Police Department strongly discourage any conduct that is illegal or that violates the rights of another individual.
 This specifically includes laws concerning possession, use, and sale of alcohol and illegal drugs.
 The university may take both administrative (student judicial and/or personnel) and criminal action against individuals and organizations found to be violating federal, state or university laws or policies regarding alcohol or drugs.
-Various drug or alcohol abuse education programs are sponsored by the university Police Department, the Vice President for Student Affairs Office, the WAVE program, and the Human Resources Office.
+Various drug or alcohol abuse education programs are sponsored by the university Police Department, the Vice President for Student Affairs Office, the AHWC OFFICE OF HEALTH PROMOTION (OHP) program, and the Human Resources Office.
 The university Police Department makes every effort to assist victims of crimes through the Police Department's Victim Services advocates and to prosecute those responsible.
 Detailed information related to alcohol and drugs, including compliance with the Drug Free Schools and Communities Act, can be found at the following sites: